 10-company partnership, including dhk, create compelling vision for Cape Town’s Foreshore Freeway Precinct

-What to do with Cape Town’s incomplete Foreshore Freeway Bridge is an issue that has puzzled the city (and its citizens) for decades: to complete or demolish, and how to develop a solution that will create long-term value for the surrounding precinct and the city in general.
-To answer this conundrum dhk, in a 10-company partnership including Urban-Think Tank, developed CITYLIFT – an innovative master plan that proposes dropping Cape Town’s elevated freeways to the ground and lifting the city over them.
-This scheme would expand the CBD and provide a new neighbourhood stretching 1 kilometre along the harbour’s edge.
+What to do with Cape Town’s incomplete Foreshore Freeways Bridge is an issue that has puzzled the city for decades.
+To complete or demolish?
+And, how to develop a solution that will create long-term value for the surrounding precinct and the city in general.
+To answer this conundrum, dhk in a 10-company partnership including Urban-Think Tank, developed CITYLIFT.
+An innovative master plan, it proposes dropping Cape Town’s Foreshore Freeways to the ground and lifting the city over them.
+Not only would this scheme expand the CBD, but it would provide a new neighbourhood stretching 1 kilometre along the harbour’s edge.

-CITYLIFT was one of six shortlisted bids in a competition initiated by the City of Cape Town 1 .
-The brief called for a plan that would solve congestion issues, introduce affordable housing and create an aesthetically-pleasing precinct.
+The City of Cape Town shortlisted CITYLIFT as one of six shortlisted bids in a competition it initiated 1 .
+The brief called for a plan that would solve congestion issues, introduce affordable housing, as well as, create aesthetically-pleasing precinct.

-dhk’s Head of Urban Design, Guy Briggs, speaks about the complexity of the project: “If the freeway is completed according to the original design, it would simply relocate congestion, exacerbate the existing disconnection (especially the V&A Waterfront to the city), extend existing freeway structures that are already at year 40 of their 50 year structural lifespan, and fail to deliver significant development opportunities – all at huge cost”.
+dhk’s Head of Urban Design, Guy Briggs, speaks about the complexity of the project.
+“Completing the freeway to the original design would simply relocate congestion and exacerbate the existing disconnection.
+Especially, between the V&A Waterfront and the city.
+Furthermore, it would extend existing freeway structures that are already at year 40 of their 50-year structural lifespan.
+All while failing to deliver significant development opportunities – at huge cost”.

-CITYLIFT comprises three parts: the city extended to the harbour (at upper levels), sub-surface strategic movement systems, and a new linear park that connects the city and movement levels.
-The first step involves demolishing the Foreshore Freeway Bridge, dropping the working freeway to the ground and then gradually lifting the city up over this, creating a raised ground that extends the grid of the city at a height of approximately 7 to 10 metres above the existing ground level – lifting it over the public transport and cars moving below.
-This would allow the CBD to expand, providing more mixed-use space for commercial, residential and cultural facilities and deliver a brand-new city district.
-A four-lane road in both directions, including dedicated BRT bus lanes, along with parking and other services infrastructure to support the developments above, and a future interface with the harbour, would be built beneath the raised city ground.
+The CITYLIFT master plan comprises three parts.
+The city extended to the harbour (at upper levels), sub-surface strategic movement systems, and a new linear park that connects the city and movement levels.
+The first step involves demolishing the Foreshore Freeway Bridge and dropping the working freeway to the ground.
+Then, gradually lifting the city over it.
+This would create a raised ground level, extending the grid of the city at a height of approximately 7-10 metres.
+Thereby, lifting it over public transport and cars moving below.
+A four-lane road in both directions, including BRT bus lanes, would be built beneath the raised city ground.
+Furthermore, this would include parking and services infrastructure to support the developments above.

-The raised city ground – created two storeys about existing ground level – would also provide the missing link for a grand public promenade and walkway stretching from Sea Point to Table Bay.
-Dubbed the “Big S”, the public promenade would act like a ‘grand urban balcony’ defined by its views of the ocean and harbour, as well as Table Mountain.
+The raised city ground two storeys about existing ground level would also provide the missing link for a grand public promenade.
+This walkway would stretch from Sea Point to Table Bay.
+Dubbed the “Big S”, the promenade and ‘grand urban balcony’ would boast views the ocean, harbour and Table Mountain.
 The promenade would be made possible by linking a series of land parcels and public parks, such as Green Point Park, Trafalgar Park and others, and would ultimately result in a more easily accessible CBD – thus diminishing the city’s traffic congestion to create a 24/7 pedestrian-friendly city.
 (Access to the CBD is limited as it is surrounded by mountains and sea).
 Additionally, the raised city ground creates an edge to the harbour that allows the port functions to be retained at existing ground level while enabling sweeping views over these to the sea.